jokefood/hello_world/README.md

 # hello_world
 just for beginning

-a C and python leaner, poor in English.
+a C and python learner, poor in English.